mbezjak/rollback-on-exception/README.md

 or remove plugin declaration from `grails-app/conf/BuildConfig.groovy`

 ## Configuration
-Currently plugin doesn't support any configuration.
+Currently, plugin doesn't support any configuration.

-## Impact on current code
+## Impact on Current Code
-Plugin shouldn't drastically impact your existing code.
+Plugin shouldn't drastically impact existing code.
 Only spring beans of type `org.codehaus.groovy.grails.commons.spring.TypeSpecifyableTransactionProxyFactoryBean` are altered.
 This generally only includes transactional services.
 Services are configured to rollback on any throwable instead of committing transaction.
 Service configuration happens at boot time - when web application is starting.

 There is one situation where installing *rollback-on-exception* plugin can impact your code in a bad way.
 Although it is a bad code from the start!
 Don't code like this.
 This example is an anti pattern.
 You have been warned.

-Suppose service is transactional and has five methods.
-Four of which are normal transactional methods.
-But one is quasi transactional.
-That is, it needs to execute one peace as part of transaction #1 then other peace as part of transaction #2.
+Suppose a transactional service with one method.
+This method needs to execute one peace as part of transaction #1, then other peace as part of transaction #2.
 One might be tempted to use `dataSourceUnproxied` to achieve this.
 Example code:

 ```groovy
 import javax.sql.DataSource